Lorenzo Magalotti: Travelling to Spain and Portugal

 Because Cosimo's wife, the beautiful, vivacious, headstrong and thoroughly spoiled Marguerite Louise d'Orléans was as intractable as ever, he headed on 18 September, from Livorno for another journey to Spain.
 Magalotti, as a member of the retinue of 27 men, was given the job of keeping a diary.
 Magalotti promised to send catalogues and books to Antonio Magliabechi, a dirty librarian, who did not care about his looks.
 From Barcelona they travelled to Madrid where he spent a month; It is supposed the 8-year-old Carlos II, by then hardly able to speak and walk, received him in a private interview.
 Then they went to Córdoba, Seville and Granada, followed by Talavera la Real and Badajoz.
 Magalotti found Spain to be bankrupt and demoralised, proud and lavish.
-Its learning hopelessly out of touch with the rest of Europe; its religion consisted largely of elaborate processions, gaudy reliquaries, and fables.
+Its learning was hopelessly out of touch with the rest of Europe; its religion consisted largely of elaborate processions, gaudy reliquaries, and fables.
 None of the professors at the University of Alcalá could speak more than three words of Latin.

 By January, he had arrived in Lisbon via Setúbal.
 While Lorenzo Magalotti limits himself to offering us a general view, Filippo Corsini describes in detail the Portuguese defensive system, keeping in mind even the names of some military men who distinguished themselves in the Portuguese Restoration War.
-In general the Prince preferred to lodge in religious institutions and frequently chatted with the priests.
+In general, the Prince preferred to lodge in religious institutions and frequently chatted with the priests.
 It was the Monastery of Saint Denis of Odivelas that most aroused the curiosity of the Florentines.
 The Prince and his court left the Portuguese territory from Caminha on 1 March, travelling on a ship that would take them to Galicia, Spain.